Massage Therapy in Edinburgh

 Deep Tissue Massage

-Ask for Briana, Douglas, Agnes, Jayne or Suzannah
+Ask for Louise, Douglas, Agnes, Jayne, Catriona, Paula or Vanessa

 This is a general approach to rid the body of knots, tension and stress.
 The pressure is monitored closely and a number of areas can be treated.

 Ask for Vanessa, Louise or Catriona

 This is a blissful experience, designed to allow the stresses of everyday life to dissipate.
 It involves the use of soothing massage techniques to completely relax the body and mind.

 There are two types of pregnancy massage.
 Prenatal which you receive during your pregnancy and postnatal which you have within the first few weeks of having your baby.

 There are a wide range of benefits for pre and postnatal massage.
 Both are relaxing and relieve your body of aches and pains and reduce your levels of stress.
 Prenatal massage promotes circulation and can help to relive common pain which may be associated with pregnancy like lower back pain and sciatica.